recipevalue.com

 2. Can I make this dish in advance?

 Absolutely!
 You can prepare the dish ahead of time and store it in the refrigerator.
-It will taste even better the next day as the flavors continue to develop.
+The flavors will continue to develop the next day, making it even better.

 3. Can I freeze leftovers?